 When faced with change, how we cope depends on our psychological hardiness (similar to resilience).
-Rather than a personality characteristic, it’s more of a personality style or way of viewing the world.
+Rather than a personality characteristic, it’s more of an explanatory style – a series of attitudes that shape our view of the world.
 Whereas personality characteristics appear fixed, views can be changed.
-A core part of the life coaching process (and a key theme in my book Unlock Your Confidence) is to consider alternative viewpoints and change attitudes.
+A core part of the life coaching process (and a key theme in my book Unlock Your Confidence – see UK / USA ) is to help clients to explore alternative explanations, viewpoints and to change attitudes.

 - Commitment is the attitude of taking a genuine interest in other people, having a curiosity about the world and getting involved with people and activities.
 The opposite of commitment is alienation, which involves cutting yourself off and distancing yourself from other people.

-Taken together the three components of psychological hardiness provide the motivation and confidence to look to the future to find meaning in life rather repeating the past.
+Taken together, the three components of psychological hardiness provide the motivation and confidence to look to the future to find meaning in life instead of repeating the past.
 Often in coaching, we find that small changes can have a big impact.
-This is one of the basic tenets of the type of solution-focused coaching that I practise.
+This is one of the basic tenets of the type of solution-focused coaching.

 What will you do today that demonstrates the attitudes of commitment, control and challenge?

 - Other coaching and confidence blog posts from Gary Wood

 - Read the book Unlock Your Confidence (See UK / USA )

 - Read the book Letters to a New Student by Gary Wood (See UK / USA).

 - Like the Dr Gary Wood: Facebook Page